Caramelized Onion Dip

 - Great make ahead recipe.
 This makes for a great make-ahead recipe, setting aside in the fridge for up to 3 days, perfect for party entertaining and easy holiday planning.

-Yellow onions are a popular choice due to their balanced flavors and lower water content.
+- Yellow onions: a popular choice due to their balanced flavors and lower water content

-Sweet onions, such as Vidalias, can take longer to cook but have a higher sugar content, yielding a sweeter end result.
+- Sweet onions: takes longer to cook but have a higher sugar content, yielding a sweeter end result

-Red onions are prone to burn more easily due to their high sugar content, and will yield much less sweetness.
+- Red onions: prone to burning more easily due to their high sugar content, and will yield much less sweetness

 pro tip